Settings of Datama Compare Extension

 1.1.2.
 Secondary Comparison

-Add a comparison to duplicate your waterfall chart with a secondary one based on a different scope.
-For example, in addition to comparing USA and UK, you can also compare Mobile and Desktop within the ‘Device’ dimension.
+Add a second comparison to display a side‑by‑side waterfall focused on another scope.
+For example, while comparing USA vs. UK, you can also add a Mobile vs. Desktop comparison within the “Device” dimension.

 1.1.3.
 Use indices instead of values

-Choose between relative (dynamic) or absolute comparisons: - When enabled (default): The analysis is dynamic and uses relative indices that change based on the newest entries in the datasource - When disabled: Uses absolute values fixed to your initial selection, providing a static comparison baseline
+Choose between relative (dynamic) or absolute comparisons: - When enabled (default): Uses dynamic indices that update with the latest data in the source - When disabled: Uses fixed absolute values based on your initial selection (static baseline)

 1.1.4.
 Order for relative values

-Configure the dynamic comparison order: - Descending (default): Takes the most recent value - Ascending: Takes the oldest value
+Control which reference the dynamic comparison uses: - Descending (default): Uses the most recent value as reference - Ascending: Uses the oldest value as reference

 1.2.
 Modelling